Skip to main content

 2 mentions Positive Neutral Negative

-• “I understand they're releasing another game with interiors that will have missions and all of that, but it makes no sense that those features wouldn't be available in this release too since the assets are the same.”
+• “I understand they're releasing another game, with interiors, that will have missions and all of that: but then it makes no sense that stuff wouldn't be available in this release too since the assets are the same.”

 • “Not implemented yet, or is this some quest I need to finish?”